 More Detail on Partner and Contribution: We provide a subcontract and logistical/technical support to Dr. Nathaniel Brunsell (Dept of Geography), who oversees flux tower operations at the Konza site.
 Dr. Brunsell's research addresses the role of land-use/land-cover change land surface heterogeneity in vegetation, moisture, soil type, topography on water and energy fluxes from local to regional scales.
 This research uses a combination of field measurements, remote sensing and numerical modeling, and is integrated with flux tower studies at the Konza LTER site.
 We also provide a subcontract to Dr. Sara Baer and student to research grassland restoration ecology.

 University of North Carolina at Greensboro

-Organization Type: Academic Institution Organization Location: Greensboro, NC and maintained, how does it influence ecosystem function, and how is global change altering it?
+Organization Type: Academic Institution Organization Location: Greensboro, NC

-More Detail on Partner and Contribution: Konza LTER supports collaborative research with UNCG's collaborator, Dr. Sally Koerner.
-Dr. Koerner's lab focuses on community ecology and biodiversity - what is biodiversity, how is it created
+More Detail on Partner and Contribution: Konza LTER supports collaborative research with UNCG's collaborators, Dr. Sally Koerner, Dr. Kim Komatsu, and Dr. Kevin Wilcox.